nathan-barry/nathan.rs/content/notes/os/filesystem.md

 #### Assessment of Contiguous Allocation

-- **Simplicity:** The contiguous allocation method is straightforward, which is always a merit in design.
+- Simplicity: The contiguous allocation method is straightforward, which is always a merit in design.
-- **Sequential Access Speed:** Excellent.
+- Sequential Access Speed: Excellent.
-- **Random Access Speed:** Excellent.
+- Random Access Speed: Excellent.
-- **File Growth:** One major downside.
+- File Growth: One major downside.
 If you wish to expand a file but another file obstructs its path, reallocation becomes necessary.
-- **Fragmentation:** There's a significant amount of external fragmentation.
+- Fragmentation: There's a significant amount of external fragmentation.
-- **Overcoming Challenges:** The issues with contiguous allocation lead us to explore alternatives, like linked allocation.

 ### Linked Allocation